GlistEngine/GlistEngine/README.md

 ## Contributing

+We are a warm community.
+We encourage the game developers to contribute into the engine by sending commits, opening bug reports and issues.

+If you want to send PR, please open the staging view via

+> Window->Show View->Other..->Git->Git Staging.

+On the Staged Changes list, remove unnecessasy files by selecting them and clicking the - (Remove selected files from the index) button on up-right corner of the list.
+Add your commit message and send the commit to your fork repo.
+Then login Github and send PR to our repos.

+*If you installed GlistEngine using the installer*
-We encourage the game developers to contribute to the engine by sending commits, bug reports and issues.
-One can contribute into the code by working on the cloned git versions of the repos.
-If you want to work with git repos, you can do the following configuration:
+One can contribute into the code when working on the cloned versions of the repos.
+If you installed GlistEngine by the installer (student installation above) and want to contribute the repo, you can do the following configuration:

 1- Right click on the GlistApp and GlistEngine on the left column and select Delete from the drop down menu.
 (Unselect delete project content on disk)